Generic selectors

 Boulogne Boys

-Their formation coincided with the club offering cheaper tickets to fans in 1976, which resulted in a huge increase of match-going fans inside the Parc des Princes each week.
+Their formation coincided with the club's introduction of cheaper tickets for fans in 1976, leading to a significant increase in match attendance at the Parc des Princes each week.

-Prior to their existence, the stadium was known for boasting a lacklustre atmosphere, but the Boulogne Boys were able to transform the situation and become an effective ‘twelfth man' for their team.
+Before their existence, the stadium was known for boasting a lacklustre atmosphere.
+Still, the Boulogne Boys were able to transform the situation and become an effective ‘twelfth man' for their team.

 Supras Auteuil

-Very closely linked to the Boulogne Boys, albeit for the wrong reasons, the Supras Auteuil is another incredibly important Ultra group in PSG's history.
+Very closely linked to the Boulogne Boys, albeit for the wrong reasons, the Supras Auteuil is another significant ultra group in PSG's history.

 With the violence of the Boulogne Boys causing a sharp decrease in attendance in the Parc des Princes in the 1990s, the club decided that their solution was to move all fans who wanted a more peaceful experience into another section of the stadium, known as the Auteuil Stand.
 And just like that, the Supras Auteuil were born.